Skip to main content

 Add Tests

-You can add your first unit test by copying the following public test function and adding it to first_package_tests file, within the tests directory.
+You can add your first unit test by copying the following public test function and adding it to the first_package file.

 #[test]